Accounts payable automation: benefits and how it works

 Key takeaways

-- Implement accounts payable automation to reduce invoice processing costs from $12.88 to around $2.78 per invoice while cutting processing time from over 10 days to approximately 3 days.
+- Implement accounts payable automation to cut invoice processing costs from $12.88 to around $2.78 per invoice and reduce processing time from over 10 days to approximately three days.

-- Recognize the warning signs that indicate your business needs AP automation, including frequent payment errors, missed early payment discounts, late payment penalties, and staff spending excessive time on manual paperwork tasks.
+- Recognize the warning signs that your business needs AP automation, including frequent payment errors, missed early payment discounts, late payment penalties, and staff spending too much time on manual paperwork.

-- Utilize automated systems to capture early payment discounts of 1-10% and eliminate late payment penalties of 1-2% per invoice, which can save businesses processing 100 invoices monthly over $1,000 per month.
+- Use automated payment scheduling to capture early payment discounts of 1–10% and avoid late payment penalties of 1–2% per invoice, saving businesses that process 100 invoices monthly over $1,000 per month.

-- Plan for a 4-6 week transition period when implementing AP automation, starting with assessing current invoice volume and costs, then selecting software that integrates with your existing accounting system.
+- Plan for a 4–6 week transition when implementing AP automation, starting by assessing your current invoice volume and costs, then choosing software that integrates with your existing accounting system.

 What is accounts payable automation?